|Use your mouse

-Born 1937.
-In 1975 she was the first
+In 1975 while she was Canadian

 equipment and clothing were lost in transit and she had to obtain a new bowling

 ball and special shoes required for a left handed bowler!
 In

 She is a member of the Canadian Sports Hall of Fame.
 She is one of

 writing.
-In 1963 her first
+In 1963 her 1st

 novel was awarded the Prix du Cercle du livre de France.